-Chicken noodle soup is always one of the best comfort foods.
-It's a soup that has stood the test of time for good reason.
-Especially during this unusual cold and flu season, where the entire world is fighting a pandemic, healthy, immune boosting soups are more important than ever.
+Classic chicken noodle soup is always one of the best comfort foods.
+It's a hot soup that has stood the test of time for good reason.

 Jump to: